 AP credit policies vary widely by institution.
-Here's a breakdown of what to expect based on college type, plus how to look up specific policies.
+If you just got your 2026 scores and are wondering which ones turn into real college credit, here's what to expect by college type, plus how to look up any school's exact policy.

 General AP Score Requirements by College Type